CentreForDigitalHumanities/Gephi/Introduction.md

 Now that’s more like it!
 Let’s take a look around your network.
 You can zoom in and out by scrolling.
 Holding the right mouse button allows you to drag around the view.

 ## 6. Running statistics
 Now that our network looks like an actual network, we need to run some statistics to prepare for further analysis.
-Find the Statistics tab on the right-hand side and run the Average Degree and Average Weighted Degree calculations.
+Find the `Statistics` tab on the right-hand side and run the `Average Degree` and `Average Weighted Degree` calculations.
 Gephi will now calculate these metrics for each of the nodes.

-Go to the Data Laboratory tab on the top and navigate to your nodes table.
+Go to the `Data Laboratory` tab on the top and navigate to your nodes table.
 Look at that: the results from our calculations have been added to the dataset!

-Go back to the Overview.
+Go back to the `Overview`.
 Let’s use our calculations to transform the look of our network.
 We want to make nodes of users with many retweets bigger, and colorize the nodes based on how many times they have been retweeted.
-Go the Appearance window on the left.
+Go the `Appearance` window on the left.
 Here you can transform the visual appearance of the network based on your data values.

 Let’s start with the size of the nodes.
-Choose Nodes and the Size option (three circles).
-Go to Ranking, which gradually increases the size of a node based on a higher or lower ranking of a value.
-In this case, choose Weighted In-Degree (or: how many retweets the node has received).
-The Min and Max size are up to you.
+Choose `Nodes` and the `Size` option (three circles).
+Go to `Ranking`, which gradually increases the size of a node based on a higher or lower ranking of a value.
+In this case, choose `Weighted In-Degree` (or: how many retweets the node has received).
+The `Min` and `Max` size are up to you.
 For the size of this network, 10 and 100 will be appropriate.
-Now Apply this transformation.
+Now `Apply` this transformation.

 ![Picture6](/img/Picture6.png)